 I definitely shouldn’t forget to mention HackerNews crowd again, not only for being so kind to repeatedly upvote and promote The Program’s threads, but also for being a wonderful resource and a constant source of inspiration (incidentally, it also has an absolutely masterful moderator going under the moniker dang, offering further proof that mods are the secret ingredient to successful online communities).

-During the course of the year, my collaboration with Christien Ledroit, a super talented musician (and incidentally a neighbour), grew ever more fruitful.
-Chris so far supplied music for five episodes, three of which he fully scored - in some cases actually facilitating the episode to transpire (for example, I wouldn’t have made More parrot than predator were it not for Chris who created the soundscape that comes alive in synch with the A.I. from the story).
+During the course of the year, my collaboration with Christien Ledroit, a super talented musician (and as luck would have it, a neighbour), grew ever more fruitful.
+Chris so far supplied music for five episodes, three of which he fully scored - in some cases actually facilitating the episode to transpire (for example, I wouldn’t have made More parrot than predator were it not for Chris who created the soundscape that comes alive in sync with the A.I. from the story).
 Chris is currently scoring three more episodes in various stages of production, so expect to hear many more of his fine works.

 The music that isn’t made specifically for the show mostly comes from Neosounds, a royalty-free website I can absolutely recommend for the quality of their tunes and ease of use, and also because they have been generous enough to kindly extend the discount they provided to this poor producer (cost of music is the main reason the show is still not profitable even with the supporters and owning the equipment).